cod-services/cod/doc/INSTALL.markdown

  * twitchtv
  * youtube

-The weather script will require an API key from [WorldWeatherOnline](http://worldweatheronline.com).
+The weather script will require a free API key from [WorldWeatherOnline](http://worldweatheronline.com).